rippedpiracy/docs/about.md

 ## Guides

-For Guides, you may include some extra metadata at the top:
+For Guides, you may include some extra metadata at the top (within the `---`):

 ```md
 author: (you)